 You can't go wrong with an Echo Dot.
 The Dot series is Amazon's cheapest and most popular for Echo speakers, and right now, the two highlights are the Echo Dot (3rd Gen) and Echo Dot with Clock.

 With the Echo Dot (3rd Gen), you're getting a lot of speaker for not a lot of money.
 It fits anywhere, has a great design, sounds better than you'd expect, and works with every Alexa command out there.
 There's a reason this thing has become as popular as it is.

 The Echo Dot (3rd Gen) is an easy purchase, but if you spend just a little more, the Echo Dot with Clock makes things pretty interesting.
 It does everything the regular Dot does, but its LED display serves as a showcase for the time, outdoor temperature, and a timer countdown.
-That may not sound like a lot, but for all of those times when you want to quickly glance and see what time it is, the Echo Dot with Clock does that automatically and saves you a voice command in the process.
+That may not sound like a lot, but for all of those times when you want to glance and see what time it is quickly, the Echo Dot with Clock does that automatically and saves you a voice command in the process.

 Echo Studio vs Echo Plus (2nd Gen)